techistem/memory-game/README.md

 - If the user cannot find the 2nd card with the correct value, the cards will be returned.

 #### Details
 - There is a 'Details' section at the top of the game cards.
-This section contains timer and flips.
+This section contains the timer, for example.

 <details><summary> Details </summary>